Distinct signatures of spinning PBH domination and evaporation: doubly peaked gravitational waves, dark relics and CMB complementarity: Spinning PBHs, their evaporation, and the background evolution

 Here the subscript "EQ" refers to various quantities evaluated at the standard radiation-matter equality.
 As evident from eqs. (\ref{tauRD}) and (\ref{taurat}), initial non-zero values of $a_{*}$ modify the lifetime of the PBHs $\Delta t_{\rm PBH}$, and thereby affect the time duration for both PBHs domination and their evaporation.
+To stay within the validity of linear perturbation theory for first order scalar modes, we need to stay in the regime where $\tau_{\rm rat} \leq 470$ ~\cite{Inomata:2019ivs, Kohri:2018awv, Assadullahi:2009nf}.
+We shall refer to this limit as non-linearity bound for the rest of our paper.

-For each conformal time $\tau_Y$, we get a comoving wavenumber $k_Y\equiv 1/\tau_Y$ which re-enters the horizon at $\tau=\tau_Y$.
+For each conformal time $\tau_Y$, we get a comoving wavenumber $k_Y\equiv 1/\tau_Y$, which re-enters the horizon at $\tau=\tau_Y$.
 It is also possible to express the values of these relevant wavenumbers in terms of $\mathcal{F}(a_*)$.
 Taking $k_{\rm EQ}=1/\tau_{\rm EQ} \simeq 0.01 \text{ Mpc}^{-1}$ and $H_{\rm EQ} \simeq 20.7 \text{ Mpc}^{-1}$, we get

 Note that the comoving scale $k_r$ does not depend on $\beta_f$ while both $k_m$ and $k_f$ explicitly depend on it.
-All these scales also depend upon $\mathcal{F}(a_*)$ and play a very crucial role in our later analysis.
+All these scales also depend upon $\mathcal{F}(a_*)$ and play a crucial role in our later analysis.
 Since all the PBHs will be evaporated by the time $\tau_r$, the comoving wavenumber $k_r$ is associated with the transition from early matter-dominated (eMD) to the standard RD and also indicates the time of the ISGWB generation.
 The scale $k_m$ points to the cutoff scale in the inflationary scalar perturbation spectrum, which leads to the first resonant peak in the ISGWB.
-Finally, the scale of PBH formation $k_f$ is directly related to the mass of PBHs and plays an important role in determining the cutoff scale for the PBH induced isocurvature perturbations and, thus the second peak of the ISGWB.
+Finally, the scale of PBH formation $k_f$ is directly related to the mass of PBHs and plays an important role in determining the cutoff scale for the PBH-induced isocurvature perturbations and, thus, the second peak of the ISGWB.